Eraszz/blog-projects/cross-account-kafka-schema-evolution/README.md

 # Streamlined Kafka Schema Evolution in AWS using MSK and the Glue Schema Registry

-This is the repository for the official tecRacer blog post [Streamlined Kafka Schema Evolution in AWS using MSK and the Glue Schema Registry](https://www.tecracer.com/blog/2023/12/streamlined-kafka-schema-evolution-in-aws-using-msk-and-the-glue-schema-registry.html).
+This is the repository for the official blog post [Streamlined Kafka Schema Evolution in AWS using MSK and the Glue Schema Registry](https://www.hendrikhagen.com/blog/2023-12-23-kafka-schema-evolution/).

 # Architecture